legendary-mich/moonpipe/README.md

 ```

 ### Repeating on error in PromiseValves
 A rejected promise can be retried before the error is reported to the pipe.
 Every error returned from a rejected promise is passed to the `repeatPredicate` function, that takes an `attemptsMade` counter as the first argument, an `error` as the second one, and returns a `boolean` value which signifies whether the promise should be retried or not.
 By default promises are retried immediately.
 If you want to add a delay between retries, use a `repeatBackoffFactory` function.
+If you want intermediate errors to be emitted, use a `repeatVerbose` flag.

 If the `repeatPredicate` throws an error, the promise is automatically rejected and will not be retried anymore.